Talking Websites For E-Commerce: Features and Benefits Simplified

 First-time shoppers need guidance, not exploration.

-6. How Talking Websites Reduce Cart Abandonment
+6. How Talking Websites Reduce Cart Abandonment?

 Cart abandonment is not always about price.